dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 > Maintain a log of incidents and periodically review past incidents for patterns or vulnerabilities.

 #### KSI-INR-03
-> Generate after action reports and regularly incorporate lessons learned into operations].
+> Generate after action reports and regularly incorporate lessons learned into operations.

 ### KSI-MLA: Monitoring, Logging, and Auditing